 Research shows that practicing self-compassion can help us find the strength to overcome difficulties and do the right thing.
 By acknowledging the challenges we face and reassuring ourselves that we are there for ourselves, we can move forward with confidence.

 Knowing what we want is the single biggest predictor of success.

 And yet, many of us are not very clear about it.
 Psychologist Heidi Halvorson suggests that writing down our goals, visualizing them, and planning the necessary steps can help us stay realistic, persistent, and resilient in achieving long-term goals.

 Otherwise, we fantasize immediate results and give up the moment we come across hurdles and short-term distractions that are a natural part of every endeavor.

 The human brain evolved to look for threats to its survival.
-As such, negativity and failures loom large in our minds and get imprinted into our so we can avoid similar disasters in the future.
-But in a world where real danger is minimal in comparison to the hunter-gatherer era, our pre-occupation with the negative can blind us to what is positive and good in us.
+Negativity and failures often dominate our thoughts and leave a lasting impression, helping us avoid similar disasters in the future.
+However, in today’s world, where real danger is minimal compared to the hunter-gatherer era, our focus on the negative can blind us to the positive and good aspects of our lives.

 In order for our goodness, efforts and successes to go down into our long-term memory so that we feel confident approaching our goals, we need to spend some time thinking about positive experiences and savoring them in our minds all over again.
 Celebrating and savoring the good is pivotal step to building mental toughness.